jpinho/crypto-wizard/README.md

 - Crypto Web App
   - **Svelte and Sapper**, the fastest and best performance toolset these days to bootstrap a micro-frontend with ease
-  - **Tailwind**, a superb way to rapidly build modern websites without ever leaving your HTML

 - Unit Testing
   - **Jest & Testing Library**, both dismiss any introductions